 Finding an apartment in New York City is enough hassle when it’s just for humans, but when you throw in a four-legged friend, it’s even more challenging.
-Even when renters do find pet-friendly apartments, they run into obstacles such as breed and weight restrictions.
+Also, when renters find pet-friendly apartments, they encounter obstacles such as breed and weight restrictions.
 However, there are ways to make your apartment search less stressful and more productive.

-Just like when you’re applying for a job, your pet may have to have an interview to move into an apartment, and you’ll need stellar references to get them accepted.
-When you’re putting together references for your pet, consider statements from past landlords or neighbors, your veterinarian, and your groomer.
-Also, include any proof of obedience classes your dog was in.
+Like when you’re applying for a job, your pet may have to have an interview to move into an apartment, and you’ll need stellar references to get them accepted.
+Consider statements from past landlords or neighbors, your veterinarian, and your groomer when recommending your pet.
+Also, include any proof of obedience classes your dog was.

 Finally, provide documentation on the health of your pet.
 Many landlords worry about fleas and property damage.
-Provide documents from your veterinarian that shows your pet is taking flea prevention medicine.
-Be sure to provide documents that show he or she is spayed or neutered, and therefore is calmer and less likely to destroy property.
+Provide your veterinarian documents showing your pet is taking flea prevention medicine.
+Be sure to provide reports that prove they are spayed or neutered; therefore, he is calmer and less likely to destroy property.

 The best people to ask about pet-friendly housing options are other pet owners.
-Visit the dog park and ask if they can offer tips on which buildings to look at, and the best property managers to speak to.
-Additionally, it’s possible that the Humane Society can offer information about apartments that accept pets.
-There are also websites devoted specifically to maintaining lists of pet-friendly apartment buildings around the city.
+Visit the dog park and ask if they can offer tips on which buildings to look at and the best property managers to speak to.
+Additionally, it’s possible that the Humane Society can provide information about apartments that accept pets.
+There are also websites explicitly devoted to maintaining lists of pet-friendly apartment buildings around the city.

-When Angela Allarde and her husband were looking for a new apartment with their 13-month-old daughter and their dog, they knew they were going to run into problems.
-The rescue agency where they got the dog called him an American Staffordshire terrier, but most people considered him a pit bull.
-After getting turned down multiple times because of the breed of their dog, the Allardes were losing hope.
+When Angela Allard and her husband looked for a new apartment with their 13-month-old daughter and dog, they knew they would face problems.
+The rescue agency got the dog and called him an American Staffordshire terrier; most people considered him a pit bull.
+After being turned down multiple times because of their dog’s breed, the Allardes lost hope.
 Then, Angela had the bright idea to take pictures of their dog playing with their young daughter for their interviews.